google/skia/site/user/api/SkCanvas_Reference.md

 Returns custom context that tracks the <a href="#Matrix">Matrix</a> and <a href="#Clip">Clip</a>.

-Use <a href="undocumented#Raster_Handle_Allocator">Raster Handle Allocator</a> to blend <a href="undocumented#Skia">Skia</a> drawing with custom drawing, typically performed by the host platform's user interface.
+Use <a href="undocumented#Raster_Handle_Allocator">Raster Handle Allocator</a> to blend <a href="undocumented#Skia">Skia</a> drawing with custom drawing, typically performed by the host platform user interface.
 The custom context returned is generated by
 <a href="#SkRasterHandleAllocator_MakeCanvas">SkRasterHandleAllocator::MakeCanvas</a>, which creates a custom canvas with raster storage for
 the drawing destination.